juriel1/GameBoyFiltter_ADDON/README.md

 ### Steps to use the addon

-+ Download the zip file here or at [Itch.io](https://uriel1231.itch.io/shader-filter-to-gmb-colors-rgb-godot).
++ Download the zip file here in addon branch or at [Itch.io](https://uriel1231.itch.io/shader-filter-to-gmb-colors-rgb-godot).
 + In your **GODOT** project create an Addons folder and extract the contents.
 + Go to -> Project -> Project Settings -> Plugins.
 + Activate the plugin GameBoyFilter.